Dillonb/n64/docs/source/cpu.rst

 This value is incremented every other cycle, and compared to the value in Compare.
 As noted below, fire an interrupt when Count == Compare.

-The easiest way to emulate this would be to store count as a 64-bit integer, increment it once per cycle, and shift it to the right by one when read or compared.
+The easiest way to emulate this would be to store count as a 64 bit integer, increment it once per cycle, and shift it to the right by one when read or compared.

 * Compare